ulimuli/Python-Cultivation/README.md

 Join Sects – Become part of a sect and improve your relations to earn cultivation rewards.

-You are able to improve your rank from outer disciple to inner, to core, and even to a sect elder.
+Improve Sect rank - from outer disciple to inner, to core, and even to a sect elder.
 For this, you will need to complete 12 unique tasks to help your sect.

 Explore the World – Visit different locations and experience random events.